jhashuva/MVCTS/intro_to_python.md

 hex\(value\)

-Integers are whole numbers\, but floating point numbers have decimal points\.
+Integers are whole numbers, but floating point numbers have decimal points\.

 Floats can include a decimal integer exponent after the letter e\.